 Classic sides for chicken

-Try serving your sous vide chicken with rice pilaf one day, and with roasted vegetables like yellow squash or asparagus the next.
+Try serving your sous vide chicken with rice pilaf one day, and with roasted vegetables like yellow squash the next.

 Final tips for sous vide style chicken